Cellulite Removal Options: What Works, What Doesn’t

 - Hormonal factors

-“The causes of cellulite are complicated and likely have more to do with genetics than anything else,” says plastic surgeon Dr. Joseph Russo of Boston, MA.
-“The reason why it’s more common in women is because they have more subcutaneous fat and fewer septae.
-And while you often start to see cellulite in women who are still in their twenties, it becomes more prominent as they age and their skin loses elasticity.
+“The causes of cellulite are complicated and likely have more to do with genetics than anything else,” says plastic surgeon Dr. Joseph Russo of Boston.
+“The reason why it’s more common in women is because they have more subcutaneous fat and fewer septae [partitions].
+While you often start to see cellulite in women who are still in their twenties, it becomes more prominent as they age and their skin loses elasticity.
 Cellulite is most common in women once they reach their forties and fifties.”

 “At least 90% of women have cellulite,” adds NYC-based plastic surgeon Dr. Gregory LaTrenta, “but it’s really probably closer to 100%.
 By contrast, very few men have it.
 With women septae are vertical, while in men they’re oblique, which is why fewer men develop the dimpled appearance of cellulite – their septae holds the fat back much better.”